Zoom Student Guide

 • When presenting slides, you can use Zoom slide control to give other participants control of the slide progression.
 This option can be helpful during a group presentation when your peers are presenting their portion of the slides.

 • Send a copy of your presentation to your instructor or a fellow student ahead of time.
-Sending this creates a back-up plan, so someone else can share on your behalf, if you have technical difficulties.
+Sending this creates a back-up plan, so someone else can share on your behalf if you have technical difficulties.

-Participate in Zoom breakout rooms
+Participate in a Zoom breakout room

 1. The instructor will invite you to a breakout room.
 Click Join, if prompted.